sharadg8/days/README.md

-# days - Do not miss those important days
+# days - do not miss those important days